Skip to main content

 Clean your Bike

-Start by giving your bike a thorough cleaning.
-Use a gentle detergent and water to remove dirt, grime, and any residue.
+Start by thoroughly cleaning your bike.
+Use a gentle detergent and water to remove dirt, grime, and residue.
 Pay attention to hard-to-reach areas like the drivetrain, cassette, and chainrings.
 A clean bike looks great and helps prevent premature wear and tear.

 Inspect the frame